Immunoengineeringlab/Neutrophil-kinetics_genetic-algorithm/README.md

 At the end of the run, "parameters" variable in the workspace is the output file to be used for further analysis of parameter distributions.

-To change the neutrophil percentage data, goto "errorfile.m" and follow the data structure as specified in comments. (line 3 to 19)
+If the user has a different set of data,to get new estimates of parameter distributions, change the neutrophil percentage data in "errorfile.m" (line 3 to 19).
+Follow the data structure as specified in comments.
+After updating the data, run the "runga.m" and access outputs as described above.